wp-plugins/wp-onpage-seo/readme.txt

-=== WP On-Page SEO ===
+=== WordPress On-Page SEO ===
 Contributors: mag_oberon
-Tags: on page, seo plugin, seo, wp seo, wordpress seo, post seo, content seo, page seo, plugin, on-page, on-page-seo Requires at least: 3.0
+Tags: on page, google, google rank, seo plugin, seo, wp seo, wordpress seo, post seo, content seo, page seo, plugin, on-page, on-page-seo
+Requires at least: 3.0
 Tested up to: 4.1.1
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Improve Your Website's Google Ranking by Using WP On-Page SEO Plugin and Get On the First Page of Google.
+Improve Your Website's Google Ranking by Using WordPress On-Page SEO Plugin and Get On the First Page of Google.

 == Description ==

-Improve WordPress SEO: Write better content and have a fully optimized WordPress site using WP On-Page SEO plugin and get on the first page of Google.
+Improve WordPress SEO: Write better content and have a fully optimized WordPress site using WordPress On-Page SEO plugin and get on the first page of Google.
 In WordPress search engine optimization, on-page optimization refers to factors that have an effect on your Web site or Web page listing in natural search results.These factors are controlled by you or by coding on your page.
 Examples of on-page optimization include actual HTML code, meta tags, keyword placement and keyword density.

-<strong>Why Need WP On-Page SEO Plugin?</strong>
+<strong>Why Need WordPress On-Page SEO Plugin?</strong>

 1. You may be relatively new to Search Engine Optimization and you don't know exactly how to optimize your posts for search engines like Google.